-SDM_ADMIN_TOKEN is set as an environment variable, there is no need to log in via the CLI or GUI (any active client sessions will be broken when you try to log in with the
+SDM_ADMIN_TOKENis set as an environment variable, there is no need to log in via the CLI or GUI.
+Any active client sessions break when you try to log in with the

 --admin-tokenflag.
 Instead, you can just begin executing commands without needing to log in with credentials.
 Once authenticated with an admin token, you can run any sdm admin command granted to the token.
 No other commands (for example, sdm status) work using an admin token, regardless of permission level.

-You can run any of the following commands that you have granted to the token once you're authenticated with the token:
+You can run any of the following commands that you have granted to the token once you are authenticated with the token:

 - User commands: